DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 ![Alt text](Images/mysql_password_set8.JPG)

-4. Run the command `sudo mysql -p` to test if I can access the MySQL console
+4. Run the command `sudo mysql -p` to test if I can access the MySQL console using the set password.

 ![Alt text](Images/mysql_login.JPG)